jekader/hostapd-rtl/README.md

 hostapd with RTL8188 patches applied
 ------------------------------------

+As RTL8192CU has poor support in current kernels, some distros use realtek-provided drivers which do not work with stock hostapd.
+This repo contains hostapd-2.4 patched to support realtek's 8192cu driver and build manifests to package it as a .deb file.
+This was tested to build and work on BPI-R1 (Allwinner A20) running Bananian (kernel 3.4.104+).

-This contains almost none of my code (just Debian manifests partially), all software used is described below
+The repo contains almost none of my code (just Debian manifests partially), all software used is described below.
+Follow the links to find out respective software licenses.
+Parts done by me are in Public Domain.

 Software used:
 --------------